 Throughout the deterrence action, the behaviour of the birds was recorded with the ground camera and audio recordings.
-A hunting sequence was considered successful when the birds flew away over a distance beyond 1km, which in most cases implied that they were out of view (using 8 x 40 binocular).
-After this, we monitored the experimental area at intervals of 30 minutes for up to 120 minutes in order to record return times of birds of the same species.
+A hunting sequence was considered successful when the birds flew away over a distance beyond 1 km, which in most cases implied that they were out of view (using 8×40 binocular).
+After this, we monitored the experimental area at intervals of 30 min for up to 120 min in order to record return times of birds of the same species.

-2.4 Data collection and analysis
+2.4.
+Data collection and analysis

-Footage from the ground camera was synchronized with the GPS data of the RobotFalcon using Adobe Premiere Pro, and analyzed manually on a frame by frame basis, recording the escape of the flocks.
+Footage from the ground camera was synchronized with the GPS data of the RobotFalcon using Adobe Premiere Pro, and analysed manually on a frame by frame basis, recording the escape of the flocks.

-Deterrence success was quantified in two ways, firstly, by the proportion of deterrence actions that cleared fields from bird flocks and, secondly, by the duration the fields remained clear of bird flocks after deterrence.
-Flocks were counted to have returned when more than 5 individuals of that species were observed on the site.
-Further, we measured the frequency of collective escape responses of the flocks when airborne (e.g. blackening, splitting, flash expansions, see Storms et al. 2019).
+Deterrence success was quantified in two ways: firstly, by the proportion of deterrence actions that cleared fields from bird flocks and, secondly, by the duration the fields remained clear of bird flocks after deterrence.
+Flocks were counted to have returned when more than five individuals of that species were observed on the site.
+Further, we measured the frequency of collective escape responses of the flocks when airborne (e.g. blackening, splitting, flash expansions; see [24]).